-To withstand the ocean winds, which can be harsh in winter, houses in Cape Cod were often built to rest comfortably and unobtrusively in the landscape, with small woodlands situated close by to lessen wind damage, or beachside houses nestled behind dunes and at a safe distance from high tide lines.
-This care in placement also was meant to highlight the natural beauty of the Cape Cod shoreline.
+To withstand the ocean winds, which can be harsh in winter, houses in Cape Cod were often built to rest comfortably and unobtrusively in the landscape, with small woodlands situated close by to lessen wind damage, or beachside houses nestled behind dunes at a safe distance from high tide lines.
+Locating structures in this manner maintains the natural beauty of the Cape Cod shoreline.

 Cape Cod Paving Styles

-Cape Cod landscaping typically uses naturally occurring or available materials, so you'll see plenty of natural stone paving materials such as brick, slate or blue stone.
+Cape Cod landscaping typically uses natural materials, so you'll see plenty of stone paving materials such as brick, slate, or bluestone.
 Sandy soil can be handy for laying pavers as it's easy to make level.
-Narrow spaces that are hard to garden in can become small paved areas with a few choice plants, creating small micro garden spaces.
-A small patio area can be edged with container gardens, benches can be added for observing seasonal views, and cottage gardens with pollinators are seen frequently, perfect for the Cape's nature-loving community and its diverse ecosphere.
+Narrow spaces that are hard to garden in can become small paved areas with a few choice plants, creating small micro-garden spaces.
+A small patio area can be edged with container gardens, benches can be added for observing seasonal views, and cottage gardens with pollinators are seen frequently, perfect for the Cape's nature-loving community.

-Since Cape Cod is surrounded by water, which attract many visitors and residents, and because space is at a premium, swimming pools are not commonly seen.
-But the tendency to be creative in designing garden spaces means many unusual water features can be seen, utilizing statuary and found art objects.
+Cape Cod is surrounded by water, which attracts many summer vacationers as well as permanent residents.
+Because space is at a premium on most home properties, swimming pools are not a common amenity.
+But the tendency to be creative in small garden spaces results in many gardens including water features with statues and other decorative elements

-Cape Cod is associated with hydrangeas, especially blue ones.
-While many gardeners in the Northeast find macrophylla hydrangeas challenging to grow successfully, they flourish on the Cape due to its suitable hardiness zone (they need minimum of 6) and alkaline soil (because of ocean salt) which makes the flowers bright blue.
-Also, small gardening spaces mean these shrubs are often planted next to houses or fences which gives them extra protection in winter and ensures the buds are less likely to freeze in a harsh winter.
+Cape Cod is associated with hydrangeas; they are everywhere.
+While many gardeners in the northeast US find hydrangea macrophylla (the mophead hydrangea) challenging to grow successfully, they flourish on the Cape due to its suitable climate.
+Gardening in small spaces means that these shrubs are often planted next to houses or fences, which gives them extra protection in winter and ensures the buds are less likely to be damaged by a harsh winter or unexpected spring freeze.